DrexelTriangle/TriangleSWP/README.md

 This Superdesk Publisher theme uses Gulp workflow automation (http://gulpjs.com/).

 **To set-up the working environment for theme development, you can follow these steps:**
-- Follow the Superdesk Pubisher installation instructions found at https://superdesk-publisher.readthedocs.io/en/latest/manual/getting_started/superdesk-superdesk-publisher-setup.html#how-to-install-superdesk-publisher
+- Follow the Superdesk Publisher installation instructions found at https://superdesk-publisher.readthedocs.io/en/latest/manual/getting_started/superdesk-superdesk-publisher-setup.html#how-to-install-superdesk-publisher
-- In the Superdesk Publisher directory, create a new directory called `dev`

-**To download and modify the theme source code:**
+- Be sure to write down and save your organization and tenant codes
+- Ensure you have the latest versions of NodeJS and NPM installed on your system
-- Clone the theme from Azure DevOps using Visual Studio Code (https://thetriangle.visualstudio.com/TriangleSWP/_git/TriangleSWP)
+- Clone the theme from Azure DevOps into the root Publisher folder (https://thetriangle.visualstudio.com/TriangleSWP/_git/TriangleSWP)
+- Install and activate the theme using `sudo -u www-data SYMFONY_ENV=prod php app/console swp:theme:install <tenant_code> TriangleSWP/ -f --activate -p`
+- Install the theme assets using `sudo -u www-data SYMFONY_ENV=prod php app/console sylius:theme:assets:install`
+- Delete the original repository clone that is in the Publisher root directory
+- Navigate to `app/themes/<tenant_code>/TriangleSWP`
+- Run the command `npm install --save-dev` to install dependencies for Gulp
+- Nagivate to your Publisher instance in your web browser to check that everything is working

 - Make sure Gulp is working on your system (how to get it up and running see here: https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)

+**To modify and build the theme source code:**
+- Navigate to your Publisher instance in a file explorer and go to `app/themes/<tenant_code>/TriangleSWP`.
+Edit the source code files here.
+Opening the folder in Visual Studio Code is recommended
-- Gulp file is already there in theme.
-It has all necessary methods already implemented.
-For development purposes, you can simply fire the task 'watch' and it will automatically a) compile and add all css/scss/sass changes from `public/css/` to `public/dist/style.css`
+- Start the Gulp task 'watch' and it will automatically
+a) compile and add all css/scss/sass changes from `public/css/` to `public/dist/style.css`
 b) add all js changes from `public/js/` to `public/dist/all.js` file
+- If you're running 'gulp watch' but not seeing changes reflected in your browser window, make sure you have browser caching turned off
 - For applying changes for production, there is the task 'build' which will also minify css and js and add specific version to these files (to prevent browser caching issues)
 - You can also manually run tasks `sass`, `js`, `cssmin`, `jsmin`, `version`, as well as `sw` (service worker steps that ensure propper pre-caching on browser side)
-- When developing new features, create a new branch for each user story.
-Commit to this branch.
-- When finished developing a feature, do a `git fetch` and merge your branch into master.
-Once merged, delete the branch you created for your feature.

 BRANCHING AND MERGING STRATEGY
 ------------------------------